Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ```

 ## Creating OS Window
 Now let's come back to our code.
-In real world, to draw
+In real-world, to draw
 anything we need a canvas, right.
 Similarly, in
 Computer Graphics to draw anything, we need an OS Window.
 Later we will be binding this OS Window with GPU `surface`